Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Introduction

 In Figure~\ref{fig:arch}, we present an overview of our approach.
 We leverage semi-supervision in the feature space for more effective data programming using the induced (automatically generated) labeling functions.
 To enable this, we split the same \lflabel{} (which was used to generate the LFs) into a \sslabel{} and \vallabel{}.
-The \sslabel{} is used for semi-supervised data programming, and \vallabel{} is used to tune the hyper-parameters.
-In this work, we leverage \spear~\cite{spear} for semi-supervised data programming, which has achieved state-of-the-art performance.
+The \sslabel{} is used for semi-supervised data programming, and \vallabel{} is used to tune (reweight) the LFs.
+As a basic framework for semi-supervised data programming, we leverage \spear~\cite{spear}, which has achieved state-of-the-art performance.
 While the semi-supervised data programming approach helps in using the labeled data more effectively, it does not solve the problem of noise associated with the LFs.
 To address this, we propose an LF reweighting framework, \ouralgo{}\footnote{Expanded as re{\bf W}e{\bf I}ghting based {\bf S}emi-supervised {\bf D}ata pr{\bf O}gra{\bf M}ming}, which learns to reweight the labeling functions, thereby helping differentiate the noisy LFs from the cleaner and more effective ones.

 The reweighting is achieved by framing the problem in terms of bi-level optimization.
 We argue that using a small \lflabel{} can help improve label prediction over hitherto unseen test instances when the \lflabel{} is bootstrapped for (i) inducing LFs, (ii) semi-supervision, and (iii) bi-level optimization to reweight the LFs.
 For most of this work, the LFs are induced automatically by leveraging part of the approach described in~\cite{varma2018snuba}.
 The LFs are induced on the entire \lflabel{}, whereas the semi-supervision and reweighting are performed on the \sslabel{} and \vallabel{} respectively (which are disjoint partitions of \lflabel{}).